iro0087/rando_csv_gen/README.md

 # random_csv_gen
 Generate a random csv file with a choosen number of rows and columns.
 You can choose if a column is made of strings or not.
-You can also change the disparity in the data.
+You can also change the disparity in the data and the randomness.

 Example in raw text